8 MIN READ

 These changes would swing the balance from 11:10 (against the plan), to 13:8 (in favor of the plan).

-Bear in mind that while Force Field Analysis helps you understand the impact of different factors on your decision or change, it can be quite subjective.
-If you're making an important decision, use it alongside other decision-making tools such as Decision Matrix Analysis , Decision Tree Analysis , and Cost/Benefit Analysis will help to reinforce the quality of your decision.
+Bear in mind that, while Force Field Analysis helps you to understand the impact of different factors on your decision or change, it can be subjective.
+If you're making an important decision, using it alongside other decision-making tools such as Decision Matrix Analysis, Decision Tree Analysis, and Cost/Benefit Analysis will help to reinforce the quality of your decision.

 Don't underestimate how much work a Force Field Analysis can involve.
 We've used a simple example here, but there will be many factors that you'll need to consider for complex decisions and changes.

-Force Field Analysis helps you think about the pressures for and against a decision or a change.
-The tool was developed by Kurt Lewin.
+Force Field Analysis helps you to think about the pressures for and against a decision or a change.
+It was developed by Kurt Lewin.

 To carry out a Force Field Analysis, describe your plan or proposal in the middle of a piece of paper or whiteboard.
 Then list all of the forces for change in a column on the left-side, and all of the forces against change in a column on the right-side.